-Solid Hardwood is crafted from a single piece of wood and thicker than its engineered counterpart.
-This thickness helps allow for resanding over the years, which keeps the planks looking fresh and eliminates minor wear and tear.
-Solid hardwood is fairly durable, but is particularly vulnerable to water damage, scratches, and shrinking and expanding due to humidity exposure.
+Solid (Traditional) Hardwood is crafted from a single piece of wood and is thicker than its engineered counterpart.
+The thickness of the planks helps allow for resanding over the years, which keeps your floors looking fresh by eliminating minor wear and tear.
+It’s important to note that solid hardwood is quite durable, but it is particularly vulnerable to water damage, scratches, and shrinking and expanding due to humidity exposure.

-Engineered Hardwood is comprised of several layers of high-quality plywood that are fused together, then coated with a hardwood veneer.
-The finished product is slightly thinner than traditional planks and only allows for planks to be renamed a few times.
-Contrastingly, engineered hardwood is less susceptible to humidity fluctuations and has more flexibility when it comes to where it can be placed in the home, including over concrete or radiant heating.
+Engineered Hardwood is made from several layers of high-quality plywood that are fused together and then coated with a hardwood veneer.
+The finished product is slightly thinner than traditional planks and only allows for planks to be sanded a few times before they need to be replaced.
+Despite the plank thinness, engineered hardwood is less susceptible to humidity fluctuations and has more flexibility when it comes to where it can be placed in the home, including over concrete or radiant heating.

 Which Works Best?